academic-resources/stared-repos/container/AppAcademy/Curriculum/10 MERNGA Stack/apollo-master/docs/source/tutorial/mutations.md

 ---
-title: '7.
-Update data with mutations'
+title: "7.
+Update data with mutations"
 description: Learn how to update data with the Mutation component
 ---